 Two kinds of programs are available for students of the classics.
 First, organizations such as College Year in Athens and the Intercollegiate Center for Classical Studies in Rome, offer American-style instruction in Greece and Italy.
 Students in these programs study the ancient world side-by-side with students from other American institutions.
 Secondly, there are programs that serve as intermediaries, placing students in universities abroad.
 In such programs, Kenyon students live among and take classes with native students.
 Recently, classics majors have studied in universities located in England, Scotland, Ireland, France, Germany, and Lithuania.

-Students interested in off-campus study are encouraged to gather information about the programs available as early as possible in their academic careers and to discuss their plans with staff in the Office of International Education and departmental faculty.
+Students interested in off-campus study are encouraged to gather information about the programs available as early as possible in their academic careers and to discuss their plans with staff in the Center for Global Engagement and departmental faculty.
 Classics majors and minors who have studied abroad in the recent past can also serve as a useful resource.
-Please note that students wishing to attend a program in Italy, or in any other country whose language is taught at Kenyon, must have studied that language for at least a semester before their departure.
-Students intending to enroll in an institution of higher learning in a non-English speaking country need a good knowledge of the requisite modern language.
+Please note that while enrolled in a program in a non-English-speaking country, students must take a language course in the primary modern language of that country.